yrp604/bad64-sys/docs/dev/bnil-mlil.md

 ### IntegerTypeClass

 An integer type has a sign, a width (in bytes), and a display type.
-The display type determines how the integer should be displayed; the options are self explanatory:
+The display type determines how the integer should be displayed; the options are self-explanatory:

 ```
 enum IntegerDisplayType